Manafort told Gates: Trump's lawyer vowed to 'take care of us'

 The exchange took place in January 2018, three months after Manafort and Gates were indicted on 12 federal counts including conspiracy against the U.S. and money laundering, says the report, which was released to the public in partially redacted form Thursday.

-Manafort told Gates that Trump's personal lawyer told him they were "going to take care of us," according to Robert Mueller's report.
+Manafort told Gates that Trump's personal lawyer said to him they were "going to take care of us," according to Robert Mueller's report.

 Manafort went on to say that it would be "stupid" to plead guilty, according to the report's characterization of what Gates told investigators.
 Manafort emphasized that he had been in touch with the president's personal lawyer and repeated that "that they should 'sit tight' and 'we'll be taken care of,'" Mueller's report says.